 The Syracuse CRB acknowledges the vital importance of well-trained board members in facilitating effective oversight and building community trust.
 Our extensive training program is crafted to provide board members with the knowledge, skills, and ethical principles essential for their critical responsibilities.
 Covering a variety of topics, the training curriculum includes online Board Development sessions.
-Additionally, on August 16, 2022, board members participated in the Policing Regulation and Oversight: Trends, Problems, and Solutions training.
+Additionally, throughout the 2023-year, board members participated in the NACOLE Police Oversight webinars.

-2022 ANNUAL POLICY & TRAINING RECOMMENDATIONS
+2023 ANNUAL POLICY & TRAINING RECOMMENDATIONS